kristine-loh/kristine-loh.github.io/_pages/leadership.md

  * Build online community for ACAG to welcome new members, spark discussion, and provide professional development resources
  * Wrote two Asian Pacific American Heritage Month feature articles

-SWENext Newsletter Reporter | February 2020 to Present
+SWENext Newsletter Reporter | February 2020 to July 2022
- * Interview and feature a unique engineer for monthly high school SWENext Newsletter
+ * Interviewed and featured a unique engineer for monthly high school SWENext Newsletter
- * Write "day in the life" stories about remarkable women engineers to introduce various fields of engineering to K-12 students
+ * Wrote "day in the life" stories about remarkable women engineers to introduce various fields of engineering to K-12 students
  * Facilitator for two SWENext Connect workshops

 *Drexel University Section*<br/>